A data essay on identity, language and displacement

 quietly builds

 The expat experience is not a wound dressed up as a gift.
-But it does produce something real in a person.
-A specific kind of cognitive flexibility that researchers have started to document with some precision.
+But it does produce something real.
 Worth naming without overselling it.

 05 – The Children